 Who are we to look at someone who’s led a long, eventful life, who’s tired, over it, and miserable and say, “No. You must endure this”?
 And more importantly, why would we want to?

 My own grandmother will be 98 this September.
 She’s the opposite of my other relative in that her body is just fine but her mind is completely gone.
 She has zero recollection of who she is, where she is and who she is related to.
-She doesn’t know me, or her 4 daughters or her son.
-She spends her days cooped up in an old folks home, just waiting for her body to catch up with her mind.
+She doesn’t know me, or her four daughters or her son.
+She spends her days cooped up in a care home, just waiting for her body to catch up with her mind.
 She is not herself in any way.
 Some days she sits in the cafeteria and shouts (and she can shout) for pudding until it arrives.
 Other days she gets shushed by everyone as she sings out of tune at the top of her lungs.
 Every once in a while, she sits at the piano and plays part of a tune she once knew, only to forget it 30 seconds in.

 She was proud and strong.
 She drove until my aunts physically removed her car from the grounds of her apartment.
 When others offered to drive, she would elbow them and pinch them and demand, “Get out of my goddamned car before I report it stolen!” until they did.
-She walked every day, had a beer or two on special occasions and at every family get together she would start dancing, draw everyone up to dance with her and then start poking them and elbowing them to get a rise out of them.
+She walked every day, had a beer or two on special occasions and at every family get-together she would start dancing, draw everyone up to dance with her and then start poking them and elbowing them to get a rise out of them.

 My cousins and I used to talk about her over beers at the pub, and we all agreed.
 She had all of our unending respect.
 If there was anyone we knew who could kick ass, it was Grandma.

-If she had been made aware back then, that her mind would vacate her head and she wouldn’t even know who she was, she would have said, without a moments hesitation, “Well then, I suppose one of you is going to have to do me in!”.
+If she had been made aware back then, that her mind would vacate her head and she wouldn’t even know who she was, she would have said, without a moments hesitation, “Well then, I suppose one of you is going to have to do me in!”

 She had 5 kids in 4 years, as she reminded us a million times over the years.
 She worked full-time with 5 kids.
 She took care of my dying grandfather, and then took care of her dying boyfriend.
-She played a huge role in the lives of her 9 grandkids and now we want to strip her of the right to end her life with her dignity in tact.
+She played a huge role in the lives of her 9 grandkids and now we want to strip her of the right to end her life with her dignity intact.

 Not every situation is the same, Rebecca.
 Maybe your mother is someone who would have never wanted you to help her leave this world under any circumstances.
 Maybe her own dignity wasn’t as important to her as her faith in God was, but you have to understand, not everyone is that way.
-A good case for euthanasia means, if you can remove your own feelings from the equation, being as it’s not your life and you should have no authority over it, would your mother want this life she’s living now?
+A good case for euthanasia means if you can remove your own feelings from the equation, being as it’s not your life and you should have no authority over it, would your mother want this life she’s living now?